agparv19/webserver/README.md

 ```

-To talk to this HTTP server, you can use curl:
+To talk to this HTTP server, you can use `curl`:
 ```
 $:~/path_to_your_repo/webserver (main)$curl -i 127.0.0.1:2000
 HTTP/1.1 200 OK